 Corn malt has a milder taste compared to other malted grains.
 However, this type of malt is still very useful because it adds sweetness to foods.

-6. Sorghum Malt
+6. Sorghum malt

 Sorghum malt is made from sorghum seeds.
 Sorghum malt is similar to corn malt in terms of its nutritional content.
 However, it tastes sweeter than corn malt.